Being ‘brutally honest’ – Jannine’s story (part one)

 I was diagnosed at 41 – that’s 5 years ago now.
 I was working as a high-level teaching assistant and wanted to become a qualified teacher (PGCE), but I was too scared.
 At that point in my life, I’ve had a lot of successes in my life, but also a lot of failures.
 Training to become a teacher; that whole process – I was just afraid to it because I was afraid to fail.
 I had a conversation with our headteacher and talked about my barriers to start the training.
 She was very supportive and said to me that I should get assessed for ADHD, “because it could make the difference for you getting through your PGCE…”.

-So, I did – I went and asked for an assessment for ASD and ADHD.
+So, I did – I went and asked for an ASD and ADHD assessment.
 I went to my GP and burst into tears because I didn’t expect them to take me seriously.
 He sat and listened, and then he said, “I don’t think that you have these conditions, however, your boss would know better than I would, and so would you”.
 They were very keen to help me, and I was tested for and diagnosed within four months.

 An eye-opening experience